Cutting The Cord: The Best Cable TV Alternatives To Save Money | 2023 Update

 We had a feeling you may be curious about options that cut the cable cord and provide you with free entertainment.
 We aim to please!
 Here are a few cable alternatives that will cost you nothing more than the expense of your energy.

-The only trouble I have found since cutting cable is the inability to watch occasional local news and some nationally broadcasted events, like the recent Super Bowl.
+The only trouble I have found since cutting cable is the inability to watch occasional local news and some nationally broadcasted events.
 I also feel bad when I have visiting family, who prefer to watch some of the major networks when they're staying over.

 To solve that small problem, I bought an HD Antenna that gets all the local channels for free!
 It only cost me $87 as a one-time cost and was worth it if we need to tune into anything meaningful.

 I have tried this solution in the past without much luck, but recent technology has improved dramatically in this area.
 I bought the new Mohu Leaf Glide HDTV Antenna, which was super easy to install and discreet.

 If you go this route, make sure to check how far away the digital stations are from your home since that will determine which antenna works best.
 I used this site to check and went with an amplified antenna to make sure I received the signals.